 Another great monetization method is selling your own product.

-This is something I’ll be rolling out and testing in February of 2015.
 I’ve witnessed other bloggers have huge success with this but since it’s not something I’ve done myself yet I can’t give you a ton of advice.

 Some things you can create to sell are printable worksheets, e-books, and courses.